Go Back To Trail Finder

 You must be logged in to post a review.

-8 reviews of “Dookie Rail Trail”
+9 reviews of “Dookie Rail Trail”

 This is another nice little trail in a small village.
-We checked out the north section, which mainly runs between a shady avenue of trees most of the way.
-It would be good to see it continue on further to make it a longer ride.
+We checked out the north section, which runs between a shady avenue of trees most of the way.
+It would be good to see it continue further to make it a longer ride.

-The short section towards Shepparton is a rail side trail.
-The tracks are still in situ, maybe there is a chance of reopening the line.
+The short section towards Shepparton is a rail-side trail.
+The tracks are still in situ, as there is a chance of re-opening the line.
+Dookie is a nice little town with a very large antique store and coffee shop.

 A lovely little trail.
 We parked in town and did the north section which has lots of signs and markers covering the settlement of the area as well as some art work in the paddock.
 In town there are a couple of painted small silos and a lovely green grass park to look around.
 Heading out to the west the gravel path travels beside the railway track which is complete and in good condition.